unional/eslint-plugin-harmony/README.md

 ![setting](2018-03-06-16-12-17.png)

-You also need to change your language version approprately:
+You also need to change your language version appropriately:

 ![language version](2018-03-06-16-14-48.png)